-Note that adding ballast bags reduces the number of people and the amount of gear that can be added.
+The maximum weight capacity is calculated with full factory installed fuel and ballast tanks.
+The weight of occupants, gear and water in any ballast bags added by the customer reduces the capacity of the boat.
 Failure to adhere to the total maximum capacity may result in too much strain on the drive train or may sink the boat.
 This is not covered under warranty!
-See the Common Sense Approach section of this Owner's Manual regarding weight, including calculations for ballast and gasoline.
+See the Common Sense Approach section of this Owner's Manual regarding weight.